Spl0itable/nosflare/README.md

 ## Recommended Cloudflare Settings

-Ensure optimal performance of the relay by creating a Page Rule for enforcing a high cache rate through a "cache everything" rule and lengthy Cloudflare edge TTL as well as enabling rate limiting in order to protect the relay from abuse.
+Ensure optimal performance of the relay by changeing "CPU time limit" in Worker settings to `30000` and creating a Page Rule for enforcing a high cache rate through a "cache everything" rule and lengthy Cloudflare edge TTL as well as enabling rate limiting in order to protect the relay from abuse.

 Examples: